chazae14/Mon-52_PowerInCommunity/README.md

 - Python GUI was used for the interface.
 - Pygame was used for the button interactions.
 - Json was used for file parsing and data management.
 - Pyttx3 was used for text-to-speech.

+Includes a version that is compatible with Mac OS (main_code), and a version that is more compatible with Windows OS (main_code_WINDOWS)